Mastering Food Thermometer Placement: Tips & Tricks

 Master the ‘Side-In’ Technique for Thinner Cuts

+For cuts under 1.5 inches thick, never insert the probe from the top down, which causes inaccurate readings by hitting the pan or missing the center.
 Instead, insert the thermometer horizontally from the side.
-Hold the cut of meat steady with a pair of tongs.
-Bring the thermometer probe in parallel to your cutting board or grill grate and guide it directly into the center of the meat’s thickness.
-This ensures the sensor is fully surrounded by the food you’re trying to measure.
-If you’re checking a 1-inch thick steak, the tip should end up about half an inch from the top and bottom.
+Hold the meat steady with tongs, bring the probe parallel to the cutting board, and guide it into the center of the meat’s thickness.
+For a 1-inch thick steak, the tip must rest half an inch from the top and bottom to ensure the sensor is fully surrounded.

 EXPERT SCORE